 On Meetup, there’s no standard model for a successful community.

-A Meetup can be many things — it’s a tight-knit group of five members who discuss a novel they’ve been reading, a group of fifty new runners training for their first race, dozens of entrepreneurs looking to learn from one another, or almost anything else you can imagine.
+A Meetup group can be many things — it’s a tight-knit group of five members who discuss a novel they’ve been reading, a group of fifty new runners training for their first race, dozens of entrepreneurs looking to learn from one another, or almost anything else you can imagine.

 Success means something different to every organizer.
 Decide what it looks like for you.

-What inspires your Meetup?
+What inspires your Meetup group?

 Do you have specific expectations you want your group to accomplish over time?
 These could be anything from running your first marathon to starting a business together.

-What’s the ideal size for your Meetup?
+What’s the ideal size for your group?

-Maybe you want to create intimate conversations and trust with a few people, or perhaps you want to keep onboarding volunteers to drive your Meetup’s mission.
+Maybe you want to create intimate conversations and trust with a few people, or perhaps you want to keep onboarding volunteers to drive your group's mission.
 Your goal could even be to create a community that ignites other communities across the world.